 Starting in 2008.
 Modjeski and Masters, as part of the Alfred Benesch design team, was tasked with providing final design services for the new I-74 Mississippi River Bridge.
 Located on a new alignment to the east, this will be no ordinary crossing.
 The new I-74 Mississippi River Bridge will feature dual basket-handle arch bridges with main channel spans of 800 feet.
 The bridges support six design lanes in each direction, including an outboard bicycle and pedestrian path.

-Currently in its early stages, construction of the new bridge is scheduled for completion in 2020 before the removal of the existing Iowa-Illinois Memorial Bridge in 2021.
+Currently in construction, the new bridge is scheduled for completion in late 2020 before the removal of the existing Iowa-Illinois Memorial Bridge in 2021.